 In this session, we accommodate the first 4 volunteers who sign up.
 If the session is filled up and you’d like to be an alternate if needed, please email firstname.lastname@example.org.
 Volunteers help with unloading supplies, setting up the room, making coffee, helping with food preparation, clean up, supporting the speakers, program participants, and staff.

-2) Project Team Reflections – an opportunity for team and personal feedback with Theresa Anuszewski.
+Resilient Leadership – an opportunity develop resilient leadership skills and for learn more about team and personal feedback with Theresa Anuszewski.
 Feedback is necessary for effective leadership.
 Leaders often become isolated and do not receive the feedback they need to make good business decisions and improve their effectiveness.
 The fallacy “no news is good news” can lure a leader into a false sense of security, when in fact he or she is actually “out of the loop”, and not receiving important information.

 You must be an RFL Academy Alumni to volunteer for this session.